-This designation permits, among other uses, single detached dwellings of a range of sizes and built forms.
+This designation permits, among other uses, semi-detached dwellings of a range of sizes and built forms.
 The application is found to conform to the Official Plan.
 Furthermore, the Planning Act requires the Town's Official Plan to contain policies that authorize ADUs, and to create standards that support the creation of ADUs.
 This test is met.

-Conformity with the general intent of the Zoning By-law
+3.2 Conformity with the general intent of the Zoning By-law

-The subject lands are zoned Residential Single Detached Dwelling 9.7 Metre (R1-F) Zone by By-law Number 2010-40, as amended.
-Single detached dwellings and accessory dwelling units are permitted uses in this zone.
+The subject lands are zoned Residential Semi-Detached Dwelling 17.4 Metre (R2-J) Zone by By-law Number 2010-40, as amended.
+Semi-detached dwellings and accessory dwelling units are permitted uses in this zone.
 Save for the number of parking spaces, this property meets all zoning requirements for an ADU.

 Section 5.3.1 of the Zoning By-law sets out the parking standards for residential uses.
-This Section states that a single detached dwelling must have two spaces.
+This Section states that a semi-detached dwelling must have two spaces.
 An ADU must also have two spaces.
 There is a note which states that when there is a dwelling unit and an ADU, the required parking spaces shall be provided exterior of any garage or structure.
-Therefore the parking requirement is for four (4) outdoor parking spaces.
+Therefore the parking requirement is four (4) outdoor parking spaces.
 The length of the driveway is measured from the garage face to the sidewalk or curb of the road, whichever is closest.
-In this case, the applicant's driveway from the garage face to the sidewalk is not long enough to accommodate the four spaces given the maximum driveway width permitted under the zoning by-law.
-The applicants have two outdoor parking spaces and an attached garage, but the zoning by-law typically precludes any space in the garage from being counted toward the parking requirement.
+In this case, the applicant's driveway from the garage face to the sidewalk is not long enough to accommodate the four spaces given the projecting front wall to the east of the driveway.
+The applicants have three outdoor parking spaces and an attached garage with one space inside, but the zoning by-law typically precludes any space in the garage from being counted toward the parking requirement.

 The general intent of the By-law is to provide sufficient parking for the two dwelling units.
 Accessory dwelling units arguably have a generally lower parking demand.
 In addition to being smaller than the principal dwelling unit, they are by nature rental units.
 These factors are commonly associated with lower parking demand.
-Providing two parking spaces outdoors and two spaces inside the garage, as would be required by the proposed condition, meets the general intent of the zoning by-law.
+Providing three parking spaces outdoors and one space inside the garage, as would be required by the proposed condition, meets the general intent of the zoning by-law.
 This test is met.

-Desirable for the appropriate development of the land
+3.3 Desirable for the appropriate development of the land